Summarizing Bayesian Nonparametric Mixture Posterior -- Sliced Optimal Transport Metrics for Gaussian Mixtures: Empirical Analysis

-\paragraph{Density estimation.} Table~\ref{tab:density_estimation_simulated_data} reports expected losses and relative losses, relative to the simulation truth using total variation loss and \(SW_2\) loss.
-For the approachs that first summarize the partitions (based on Binder, VI, or omARI loss), the losses are averaged over 10 Monte Carlo samples of \(F\) (freezing the point estimate $\cbh$).
+{ Table~\ref{tab:density_estimation_simulated_data} reports the means and the standard deviations of expected distances and relative distances, relative to the simulation truth using total variation distance and \(SW_2\) distance.
+For the alternative approaches that first summarize the partitions (based on Binder, VI, or omARI loss), the losses are averaged over 10 Monte Carlo samples of \(F\) (freezing the point estimate $\cbh$) as discussed.
 Naturally, the proposed approach of summarizing the mixing measures first results in lower losses.
-In particular, the best partition summarization method is \(11.9\%\) higher in expected total variation loss and \(19.23\%\) higher in expected \(SW\) loss compared to Mix-SW and SMix-W. Both Mix-SW and SMix-W outperform all partition focused approaches from a frequentist perspective in a comparison versus the known simulation truth.
-SW performs well in this, demonstrating expected losses nearly as good as those of SMix-W and Mix-SW.
+Among SW variants, Mix-SW leads to the best total variation distances (both expected distance and relative distance).
+SMix-W leads to the best point estimate of the density in terms of both expected SW and relative SW distance. }

-\paragraph{Mixing measure estimation.} Table~\ref{tab:mm_estimation_simulated_data} reports expected losses and relative losses, relative to the simulation truth, using \(SW_2\) loss, Mix-\(SW_2\) loss, and SMix-\(W_2\).
-Not surprisingly, inference under each loss performs best when used for its intended evaluation.
+{ Table~\ref{tab:mm_estimation_simulated_data} reports the means and the standard deviations of expected losses and relative losses, relative to the simulation truth, using \(SW_2\) distance, Mix-\(SW_2\) distance, and SMix-\(W_2\) distance from 25 repeat simulations.
+Not surprisingly, inference under each distance performs best when used for its intended evaluation. }